favonia/cloudflare-ddns/docs/design/core/configuration-design.markdown

 Defines: the project-wide semantic contract for turning operator configuration into runtime configuration.

-Feature notes define individual settings and their syntax, defaults, normalization, diagnostics, and local invariants.
-[Codebase Architecture](codebase-architecture.markdown#configuration-lifecycle) maps this contract to packages and startup code.

 ## Operator Intent and Defaults

 Treat every explicit configuration as meaningful operator intent.
 Honor it or report why it cannot hold; never silently discard it.